 LAB MEDIA: Figure 15.
 Video Editor: Highlight the red points and the red straight line.

 The forces of interactions between the protein and different ligands are shown here [1].
 These diagrams revealed hydrogen bonds with LYS101 in all ligands [2].
 Authors: How do you want to pronounce LYS101?
+Lysine 101

 LAB MEDIA: Figure 16 (A, B, D, E).